 Photorefractive keratectomy, or PRK, is similar to LASIK except that it does not involve the creation of the corneal flap.
 Instead, the outer layer of the eye (called the epithelial layer) is manually removed to reveal the underlying corneal tissue.
 Eventually, the epithelial layer grows back naturally without affecting the newly shaped cornea.

-Clear lens extraction is a laser vision correction alternative usually suitable for individuals over the age of 40.
+Clear Lens Exchange is a laser vision correction alternative usually suitable for individuals over the age of 40.
 During the procedure, the eye’s natural lens is removed and replaced with an artificial lens implant.
 There are several types of intraocular lenses (IOLs) that can be used, including multifocal, phakic and accommodating IOLs.
 Our team will help you select the IOL that is right for your individual needs.

 Another laser vision correction alternative is the Visian ICL.
 Unlike a conventional contact lens that can be easily removed for sleeping and cleaning, the Visian ICL is surgically implanted in the eye to correct vision.
 The implantable contact lens is biocompatible and designed to last a lifetime.